Building and Running the Tests for the p≡p Engine

 sudo cp *.a /usr/lib

 Macports will build the libraries for you.

-/opt/local/lib is in your library path when compiling and
+/opt/local/libis in your library path when compiling and linking the tests.

-Switch into the source directory and find the directory
+Switch into the source directory and find the subdirectory of

 set (CMAKE_CXX_STANDARD 11)